Pandega27/COSC2539_Group5_RMIT-Campus-Map/README.md

 To open the Maps
-user should open terminal in VScode and enter NPM i leafletjs
+user should download the file and open terminal in VScode and enter NPM i leafletjs